-Food Quality: Concept and introduction and types with details.
-(Special emphasis on BS EN ISO 9002: 1994)
+Food Quality: Concept and introduction and types with

 HACCP: Introduction, Importance, Principles and their implementation.

 - One menu from each cuisine in reference to theory - Introduction of pre- preparation techniques. - Introduction of various cooking methods. - Introduction of preparation techniques of Cakes, pastries, Muffins - Planning Kitchen for various types of hotels. - Preparing Food and Beverage Cost Controlling forms.